kyma-project/kyma/docs/compass/02-01-components.md

 - Manual integration - the administrator manually provides API or Events metadata to Compass.
 Use this type of integration for simple use-case scenarios as it doesn't support all features.
 - Built-in integration - integration with Compass is built in the Application.
 - Proxy - a highly Application-specific proxy component provides the integration.
-- Central integration service -  a central service provides integration for the dedicated group of Applications across multiple tenants.
+- Integration System -  a central service provides integration for the dedicated group of Applications across multiple tenants.
 It manages multiple instances of the given Application type.
-You can integrate multiple central services to support different types of Applications.
+You can integrate multiple Integration Systems to support different types of Applications.

 ## Kyma Runtime